abhayagiri/beginning-our-day/manuscripts/markdown/preface.md

 and proposed that a book be written.
 Matthew Grad, Jeff Miller, Ila Lewis, Ray Peterson, and Laurent Palmatier were the main substantive editors of the material, enduring the long and difficult process of editing the transcripts into compact and well-written teachings.
-Ruby Grad and Pamela Kirby completed the copy editing.
+Pamela Kirby helped with multiple stages of the editing process.
+Ruby Grad completed the copy editing.
 Shirley Johannesen compiled the glossary.
-David Burrowes, Dee Cope, Josh Himmelfarb, Evan Hirsch, Jeanie Daskais, Anagārika John Nishinaga, and members of the Lotus Volunteer Group: Viveka and Wendy Parker all helped with further refining of the text.
+David Burrowes, Dee Cope, Josh Himmelfarb, Evan Hirsch, Jeanie Daskais, Anagārika John Nishinaga, and members of the Lotus Volunteer Group:
+Viveka and Wendy Parker all helped with further refining of the text.
 Sumi Shin designed the cover.
 Jonathan Payne took the cover photos.
 Michael Smith tumbled the stones for the back cover.

 For several years, Khemako Bhikkhu recorded the senior monks’ reflections.
 Kovilo Bhikkhu and Pesalo Bhikkhu provided corrections on